Ulises-L0pez-Carpio/elden-ring-weakness-guide/docs/case-study.md

 *Elden Ring Weakness Guide* started as a reference problem: valuable gameplay information existed, but it lived across spreadsheet tabs, mixed visual layouts, and fragmented notes that were not practical to consult during play.

-The project goal was to turn that material into a mobile companion app that felt faster, clearer, and more intentional than the original source.
+The project goal was to turn that material into a mobile companion app that felt faster, clearer, and more intentional than the original sources.

 ## The Challenge